kajju027/SonyLiv-Events-Json/README.md

 This repository is designed to be a highly reliable, zero-maintenance source for SonyLIV event data.

-We encourage developers, data enthusiasts, and SonyLIV fans to **Clone this repository**, integrate the `sonyliv.json` file into your own projects, and enjoy the latest content seamlessly!
+We encourage developers, data enthusiasts, and SonyLIV fans to **Clone this repository**, integrate the `sonyliv.json` file into your projects, and enjoy seamless access to the latest content seamlessly!

 > **Hit the Star ⭐ button to show your appreciation and help Sayan keep this project running!**